j2store/userguide/configuration.md

 * ***Add to cart button class***

     This option is used to set the **CSS class** for the **add to cart** button.

+* ***Empty cart redirect URL***

+    Choose the url where a customer should be taken when cart is empty.

+    1. Cart view

+    2. To a menu

+    3. To a custom url

 * ***Product Thumbnail***